quintanar401/kdb-wc/README.md

 This library is based on the new HTML5 feature - web components - entities that look like the ordinary html tags but can encapsulate arbitrary logic and perform complex tasks behind the scene.
 Currently not all browsers support them or enable this functionality by default thus you may need to include `document-register-element.js` library (can be found in external directory) that provides the same functionality (it is used in all examples).

-This library is not intended for the production, it lacks any security, robustness and etc. It is intended for presentations, prototyping, visualizing datasets.
+This library is intended for presentations, prototyping, visualizing datasets.

+The library supports the latest 3.4 SSL feature.
+You can connect either via https or wss.

 To use this library include `kdb-wc.js` into your html page:
 ```